veracruz-project/veracruz/COMPONENTS.markdown

 existing Rust libraries (e.g. `getrandom` and `rand` above) easier, as the `wasm32-unknown-unknown` target is often interpreted as implying the WASI ABI in existing Rust code.
-- Tlaxcala: this is an ABI-validator for Veracruz binaries, which takes a binary as input and certifies that it only assumes the presence of WASM host functions that are exposed by the Veracruz ABI.
+- WASM Checker: this is an ABI-validator for Veracruz binaries, which takes a binary as input and certifies that it only assumes the presence of WASM host functions that are exposed by the Veracruz ABI.